tirth1356/Quizify/README.md

-# Read2Quiz
+# Quizify

-Read2Quiz is a serverless AI-powered web application that converts long educational text into structured knowledge and quiz questions automatically.
+Quizify is a serverless AI-powered web application that converts long educational text into structured knowledge and quiz questions automatically.

 The entire application runs as a single frontend deployment using serverless functions.
 No separate backend server or database is required.